-Zendo collects all messages that your customers or leads leave via an Order Page or after logging into your workspace and creates a customer profile page for that person that can be later on completed by adding any crucial details pertaining to the request, case, or customer.
+Zendo collects all messages that your customers or leads leave when ordering your services or after logging into your workspace and creates a customer profile page for each person that can be later on completed by adding any crucial details pertaining to each request, case, or customer.

-Moreover, all your conversation with your clients is recorded in a simple chat that saves the history of each conversation so you can easily get back to that specific client and find any essential details of their inquiry without having to open each email individually and dig for the needed information and context there.
+Moreover, your conversations with clients are recorded in a simple chat that saves the history of each conversation so you can easily get back to a specific client and find any essential details of their inquiry without having to open each email individually and dig for the needed information and context there.

 Reason #2: Recorded Customer History

 As was already briefly mentioned, besides just saving the history of your conversations, Zendo also records essential details about your customers reaching out to you.

 So, let’s say a client you don’t necessarily remember, has reached out to you after a few months of not doing so.
 If it was through email, you’d probably have to scroll right back to the start of your conversation and read everything so that you get enough clarity and context to be able to tend to your client’s needs.